haxii/go-swagger-ui/README.md

 a fat binary, which can help you serve your swagger documentation with only one command.

 ## Usage
+Download the latest release for your system at [release](https://github.com/haxii/go-swagger-ui/releases) page.

 Start a swagger documentation server on port `8000` for `/path/to/your/swagger.json`: